-Point Values for Publication Categories are shown below, along with a detailed description for each publication category (Just click the Type to jump to its detailed description)
+The weighted values for research publication categories are shown below, along with a detailed description for each publication category (Just click the Type to jump to its detailed description)

 Book (scholarly, commercially published)